c3ypt1c/BlockchainMemory/CONTRIBUTING.md

 - Is it done well?
 - Does your code follow the [formatting guidelines](FORMTTING.md)?

 If you answer yes to all of the above, then and only then should you send me a pull request.
-All pull requests will be welcomed with open arms if they meet the requierments above above.
+All pull requests are welcomed with open arms if they meet the requierments above above.